 Exposure: self-assessment helps students to identify their areas of self-improvement.
 This process of exposing your strengths and weaknesses isn’t easy, it moves you towards self-development.

-Self-awareness: you take more active part in shaping your personality, objective look towards how you behave and react at situations.
+Self-awareness: you take a more active part in shaping your personality, objective look towards how you behave and react to situations.

 At one point self-assessment proves to be very beneficial for students and teachers but it might address some negativity too;

-Subjectivity: it takes a very subjective look at your personality, they things you do, life experiences, etc. a subjective rating isn’t enough to assess someone or a personality type.
+Subjectivity: it takes a very subjective look at your personality, the things you do, life experiences, etc. a subjective rating isn’t enough to assess someone or a personality type.

 Self-assessments have proven to provide better academic results.
 Many teachers encourage such activities and involve students in collaborative learning to effectively manage classroom content and management.
 However, parts of these assessments follow self-analysis, identification of strengths and weaknesses with proper remedial action by teachers to help students at all levels.
 It is helpful to introduce assessment practices as a part of the curriculum in the introductory classes to prepare students before applying a new strategy.